 - Latif Ladid (IPv6 Consortium, academic technical community)

-Since, many other stakeholders participants have actively participated, as is clear from the reports, demonstrating that all stakeholder groups are represented in the work of DC IoT.
+Since then, many other stakeholders participants have actively participated, as is clear from the reports, demonstrating that all stakeholder groups are represented in the work of DC IoT.
 A larger group passively participated over time, and all that have participated have been invited to join the mailing list.
 Per August 2015, a new public mailing list has been created, and all participants to the original mailing list have been invited to join this list, which is open to any stakeholder with interest in IoT.

 - DC-IoT Report | 2020